LASER-UMASS/AutomatedRepairApplicabilityData/README.md

 5. StatementCoverage
    - Data-type:double
    - Possible values: >=0 and <=100, NA (information not available)
-   - Description: the percent of the lines in the files edited by the developer-written patch that are executed by the test suite
+   - Description: the percent of the lines in the files edited by the developer-written patch that are executed by the test suite.
+We computed the coverage of Defects4J defects utilizing the `coverage` utility provided in Defects4J framwork available with Defects4J benchmark.
+For ManyBugs defects, we used the virtual machine image (genprog_icse2012_virtualbox) available with ManyBugs benchmark to download and compile each defect and then used `gcov` utlity to compute the test suite coverage.
 6. TimeToFix
    - Data-type:double
    - Possible values: >0, NA (information not available)